emiliocy/GettingAndCleaningData/CodeBook.md

 joins both the training and test data sets in a single data set.
 Only mean and standard deviation measures are used for this project.
 The final ~tidy~ data set contains proper column headings, row headings and values.

+##Program Variables Units:
+*Variables starting with 't' denote time
+*Variables starting with 'f' denote frequency

+##Program Variables Used:
+* featureLabels - loads the features.txt file with columns id and label
+* selectedMeasures - loads only the std|mean features from the featureLabels variable
+* activityLabels - loads the activity_labels.txt file  with columns id and label
+* test.df - data frame for test data X_test.txt
+* training.df - data frame for training data X_train.txt
+* activityLabelsValues - value id's for the activity labels for the y_train.txt and y_test.txt
+* subjectValues - value of the subject_train.txt and subject_test.txt files
+* merged.df - merged data frame of the training.df and test.df data frames
+* tidy.dt - final tidy data frame with clean names and values along with clean format

 ##Process Description
 The following processes are executed against the data set in order to create the tidy data set for this project: